clelidm/SpinModels/GenerateData/README.md

  - randomly generated spin models (see description below);
  - or, chosen spin models specified by the user through an input file (section to be added).

-The program then exactly calculate the cumulative (multi-dimensional) distribution for the chosen spin model, and randomly samples a dataset from it.
+The program then exactly calculates the cumulative (multi-dimensional) distribution for the chosen spin model, and randomly samples a dataset from it.
 The system is assumed stationary, and all datapoints are independently randomly sampled from that same distribution.

 In some sense, it is a very basic code, which computes the probability of all the `2^n` states accessible to a system with `n` spin variables.